-Zip lines, pony rides and more in a castle town with vast playgrounds for adventure seekers big and small
+Zip lines and more in a castle town with vast playgrounds for adventure seekers big and small

-Odawara Wanpaku Land (Kodomo no Mori Park), is a huge playground for children, with hills, grassy areas, slides, playground equipment, a miniature train, and pony rides
+Odawara Wanpaku Land (Kodomo no Mori Park), is a huge playground for children, with hills, grassy areas, slides, playground equipment, and a miniature train

-The Ikoi no Mori Forest Park (near Odawara Wanpaku Land) is an adventure seeker's wonderland, with wooden platforms, cables, zip lines, ropes, and nets, mostly 10 meters off the ground
+Forest Adventure Odawara (near Odawara Wanpaku Land) is an adventure seeker's wonderland, with wooden platforms, cables, zip lines, ropes, and nets, mostly 10 meters off the ground

 While Hakone is where most onsen lovers go in the area, Yugawara, on Sagami Bay nearby is a well-known and less crowded hot spring resort